Christ Church Cathedral

 Over the years, Christ Church has borne witness to many significant events including the crowning of Lambert Simnel as Edward VI in 1487.
 Today, it houses the important Treasures of Christ Church which features manuscripts and ancient artifacts as well as a spectacular exhibition of original 16th Century costumes from the historical series 'The Tudors'.
 Designed by Emmy award winning designer Joan Bergin, the opulent costumes from the drama have travelled the world including a display in Macy’s New York.

-For admission prices, opening times, etc, please see our web site.
+For admission prices, opening times, etc, please see the visitor information under the 'visitor' section of our web site.